I've got a dreamy gluten free salted caramel apple cake recipe for you today!

 Instructions for frosting:

-- Stir all of the above in a medium saucepan over medium-low heat, continuing to stir as it cooks.
-Cook until it's at about 235*, but I got sick of checking it with my thermometer, so I just watched until it started turning a brown color and thickening, being careful not to let it burn.
+- Stir sugar, milk, palm shortening, butter and baking soda in a medium saucepan over medium-low heat, continuing to stir as it cooks.
+Cook until it's at about 235*, but I got sick of checking it with my thermometer, so I just watched until it started turning a brown color and thickened up, being careful not to let it burn.
 Until you've made it a few times, just go with the thermometer.
-Remove from heat and let cool a few minutes, but not too long.
+Remove from heat and let cool a few minutes.
 Pour into the Bosch or another mixer, and using the whip attachments, whip it until it has cooled even more.

-- Then add the butter, salt and sugar, but add the confectioner sugar slowly, and mix on high for a few seconds every so often to incorporate air in
+- Then add the other butter, salt, and sugar, but add the confectioner sugar slowly, and mix on high for a few seconds every so often to incorporate air in.
+You may not need all of the sugar, or you may need a bit more to get it to the right consistency.

 - My first batch frosted perfectly.
 With my next batch I got too impatient and the frosting was a little more thin, so I just drizzled it over each piece.
 I served this with vanilla ice cream, be sure to make homemade vanilla ice cream if you have a few extra minutes because it's so much better.
 Note: This amount of frosting was enough for 1 1/2 cakes, so feel free to use the extra to dip your apples into for more dreamy-liciousness.
 This frosting was adapted from a recipe I found online here.